-My recent article, “Kateri’s Bones: Recovering an Indigenous Political Ecology of Healing along Kaniatarowanenneh, 1655-1701” was published in the Fall 2020 issue of the Journal of the Native American and Indigenous Studies Association, the leading journal of record in the field of Native American Studies.
+My article, “Kateri’s Bones: Recovering an Indigenous Political Ecology of Healing along Kaniatarowanenneh, 1655-1701” was published in the Fall 2020 issue of the Journal of the Native American and Indigenous Studies Association, the leading journal of record in the field of Native American Studies.
 An earlier version of this paper received the award for “Best Student Paper” from the Native American and Indigenous Studies Association at its annual meeting in May 2018.
 At the confluence of political ecology, early American history, and Native American Studies, the article centers on the unusually well-documented life of St. Kateri Tekakwitha to recover the ways Native women maintained sovereign communities in their riverine homelands during an era of climate change, colonial invasion, and internecine violence.
 Native women established a syncretistic religion around Kateri’s memory, which mapped Catholic rituals on older Indigenous ecological knowledge and practices.
 In doing so, I show how the St. Lawrence River watershed represented a site of Native resilience and regeneration rather than decline and dependence during the seventeenth and eighteenth centuries.

 My essay on Indigenous diplomacy as an extension of US foreign policy in the early American republic, “Before Domestic Dependent Nationhood: Entanglements of Indigenous Diplomacy and U.S. Foreign Policy,” appeared in the Routledge History of U.S. Foreign Relations (2022).